LEOYoon-Tsaw/neuro-cangjie/README.md

 ## Training the Model

-To train this model yourself, you need to download [Hanazono](https://fonts.jp/hanazono/) fonts, the 2 fonts (A and B) are the only fonts covering all Unicode ideographs.
+To train this model yourself, you may need to download [Hanazono](https://fonts.jp/hanazono/) fonts, the 2 fonts (A and B) are the only fonts covering all Unicode ideographs.
+Although the current model is trained on a alternative to Hanazono fonts.
 A copy of Cangjie code is already included in the data dir ([source](https://github.com/rime-aca/rime-cangjie6)).

-The model is written with [TensorFlow](https://www.tensorflow.org)   2.1.0, other framework requirements are included in requirements.txt file.
+The model is written with [TensorFlow](https://www.tensorflow.org)   2.2, other framework requirements are included in requirements.txt file.
 It is highly recommended to use a GPU to train this model.
-Training time with GPU is usually 3-4 hours, and can be longer than 2 days without GPU.
-In the latest training, 2 GPUs were used, and for multiple GPUs to work parallelly, the mirrored strategy was adopted.
+Training time with GPU is usually 3-6 hours, and can be longer than 2 days without GPU.
+In the latest training, 1 GPUs were used, and multiple GPUs is supported with the mirrored strategy adopted.

 The training and validation result from the last run is shown in this figure below as below.
 During epoch 30-90, teacher forcing fade away gradually, the effect is noticeble in the loss and accuracy figures below.
 Blue lines are on training set, while red lines are on validation set.
 Accuracies are on the left, and losses are on the right.